 All of Barts Health maternity services are open as usual, however, there are restrictions on visiting.
 This means that visitors will only be allowed into clinical areas if the patient is giving birth.

 Your outpatient appointment

-- For The Royal London and St Bartholomew's (non cardiac) use our live Webchat function or call: 020 7767 3200
+- For The Royal London Hospital, Mile End Hospital or St Bartholomew's Hospital (non-cardiac patients) use our live webchat function at bottom of this page or call: 020 7767 3200